ewaldmire/ascender/docs/docsite/rst/userguide/projects.rst

    single: Ansible collections
    single: collections support

-climber supports project-specific `Ansible collections <https://docs.ansible.com/ansible/latest/collections_guide/index.html>`_ in job runs.
-If you specify a collections requirements file in the SCM at ``collections/requirements.yml``, climber will install collections in that file in the implicit project sync before a job run.
+ascender supports project-specific `Ansible collections <https://docs.ansible.com/ansible/latest/collections_guide/index.html>`_ in job runs.
+If you specify a collections requirements file in the SCM at ``collections/requirements.yml``, ascender will install collections in that file in the implicit project sync before a job run.

-By default, climber has a system-wide setting that allows collections to be dynamically downloaded from the ``collections/requirements.yml`` file for SCM projects.
+By default, ascender has a system-wide setting that allows collections to be dynamically downloaded from the ``collections/requirements.yml`` file for SCM projects.
 You may turn off this setting in the **Jobs settings** tab of the Settings menu by switching the **Enable Collections Download** toggle button to **OFF**.

   .. image:: ../common/images/configure-awx-jobs-download-collections.png
      :alt: Job Settings page showing where to enable collection(s) download.